Elaphe Hub Motors

 Even though they are mounted in the hubs, the weight of the Aptera will not be on the

 motors.
-The weight of the car will actually be on the spindles and bearings.
+The weight of the car will be on the spindles and bearings.

 Having the motors in the hubs also frees up space under the hood.
-In fact, Chris Anthony
+Chris Anthony

 said that it will be easy to convert the Aptera to a right-hand drive because there are way